In 2023, the Office of the Arbiter for Financial Services (OAFS) registered 224 new formal complaints, an increase of 48 per cent over 2022.

 ‘I am pleased to report progress on these objectives, which remain relevant’

-Speaking in the Arbiter’s Report, the Arbiter for Financial Services, Albert Mifsud, noted that upon his appointment in April 2023 he set the following targets:
+Speaking in the Arbiter’s Report, the Arbiter for Financial Services, Alfred Mifsud, noted that upon his appointment in April 2023 he set the following targets:

 • Shorten the decision time from conclusion of evidence/final submissions to 90 days.